-Students found to have head lice, louse eggs, or nits will not be permitted at school and will be sent home.
-Upon discovering the presence of any indication of lice, louse eggs, or nits, the student's parent(s) or guardian(s) will be notified, and if appropriate will be asked to pick up the student from school immediately.
+Students found to have live head lice or louse eggs will not be permitted at school and will be sent home.
+Upon discovering the presence of any indication of lice or louse eggs the student's parent(s) or guardian(s) will be notified, and if appropriate will be asked to pick up the student from school immediately.

-Students will not be permitted to return to school until the district finds that no live lice, eggs, or nits can be detected.
+Students will not be permitted to return to school until the district finds that no live lice or eggs can be detected.
 The parent(s) or guardian(s) will be required to treat the student and accompany the student to school to be examined.